IBM/ibm-cos-sdk-js/README.md

 * Ask a question on [Stack Overflow](https://stackoverflow.com/) and tag it with ``ibm`` and ``object-storage``.
 * Open a support ticket with [IBM Cloud Support](https://cloud.ibm.com/unifiedsupport/supportcenter)
 * If it turns out that you may have found a bug, please [open an issue](https://github.com/ibm/ibm-cos-sdk-js/issues/new).

+## Language Support Policy

+IBM supports [current LTS releases](https://nodejs.org/en/about/releases/).
+IBM will deprecate language versions 90 days after a version reaches end-of-life.
+All clients will need to upgrade to a supported version before the end of the grace period.

 ## License